Ivory Coast profile - Media

 - From the section Africa

-Media were used as propaganda tools during the five-month military standoff between rival claimants to the presidency in early 2011.
+Media outlets were used as propaganda tools during the five-month military standoff between rival claimants to the presidency.

-Radio is Ivory Coast's most popular medium.
+Radio is the most popular medium.
 UN peacekeepers launched Onuci FM in 2005.
-There are no private terrestrial TV stations, although satellite pay-TV services are available.
+There are no private terrestrial TV stations, although satellite pay TV is available.

 BBC World Service broadcasts on FM in Abidjan (94.3), Yamoussoukro (97.7) and Bouake (93.9).